kingbootoshi/feather/README.md

 - `structuredOutputSchema` (object) - Schema for structured output (cannot use with tools or cognition)
 - `additionalParams` (object) - Extra LLM API parameters (temperature etc.)
 - `debug` (boolean) - Enables debug GUI monitoring
+- `forceTool` (boolean) - Forces the agent to use exactly one tool (requires exactly one tool in tools array, cannot be used with chainRun)

 ### MODIFYING AN AGENT'S MESSAGE HISTORY
 You can modify an agent's message history with the following methods: